AVerMedia-Technologies-Inc/obs-websocket/README.md

 ------------
 AVerMedia OBS WebSocket Server is a plugin for use with OBS Studio, designed to interactive with AVerMedia products.

-*- This plugin required to use with OBS Studio 27.0.0 or above.*
+*- This plugin required to use with OBS Studio 27.2.0 or above.*

+*- v1.0.1 should correspond to AVerMedia_Creator_Central_1.1.0.69*

 *- This project folked from [Palakis/obs-websocket](https://github.com/Palakis/obs-websocket "Palskis/obs-websocket"), here is the original [README](https://github.com/Palakis/obs-websocket/blob/4.x-current/README.md "README").*